-If arc-welding is employed on the chassis or body, precautions must be taken to protect all vehicle components, especially brake, fuel lines and fuel tank assembly, electrical wiring and ECM/PCM/TCM, VCM and other modules.
+If arc-welding is employed on the chassis, precautions must be taken to protect all vehicle components, especially brake, fuel lines and fuel tank assembly, electrical wiring and ECM/PCM/TCM or BCM.
 To avoid electronic component damage, disconnect battery (batteries); disconnect the negative cable first, followed by the positive.
 To reconnect cables; connect the positive first, then the negative.